DZMM: Second iteration: 1986–2016

-Preparations and launch: Himpilan ng Malayang Mamamayan
+Preparations and re-launch: 1986

-In April 1986, the then-newly formed Presidential Commission on Good Government handed over two radio stations, DWWW of RPN and DWWK-FM of BBC, back to ABS-CBN.
-DWWW changed its callsign to DZMM and began preparations for the resumption of broadcasts.
-Lito Balquiedra Jr., vice-president for radio, together with attorney Jake Lopez, a part of the ABS-CBN news teams of the 60s and early 70s, and Mr. Ben Aniceto spearheaded the station's preparations and launch through recruiting experienced and new employees including a new generation of Radyo Patrol reporters.

-DZMM's studios were initially located at the Chronicle Building in Pasig.
-After days of careful planning and a period of test broadcast which took place from July 16–21, 1986 (alongside DWKO-FM 101.9, which started broadcasting and the network's mother TV station ABS-CBN Channel 2, which re-opened on September 14), DZMM officially signed on the air with the new tagline "Ang Himpilan ng Malayang Mamamayan" on the afternoon of July 22, 1986, at 3 pm.
+After DWWW's handback to ABC-CBN the station changed its callsign to DZMM and began preparations for the resumption of broadcasts.
+Vice-president for radio Lito Balquiedra Jr., Mr. Ben Aniceto, and attorney Jake Lopez (a member of the ABS-CBN news teams of the 60s and early 70s) together spearheaded the station's preparations and launch, recruiting a new generation of Radyo Patrol reporters alongside experienced employees.
+After days of careful planning a test broadcast took place from July 16th to July 21st, 1986 alongside DWKO-FM 101.9 and the network's mother TV station ABS-CBN Channel 2, which re-opened on September 14.

-Rene Jose (now with DWIZ and UNTV) delivered the first sign-on spiels, while Magpayo (who came from DWWW) was the first-ever anchor to grace the airwaves of the new station with her program Dear Tiya Dely (before she transferred to DZRH to continue her program until her death in September 2008), followed by other broadcast icons such as Jun Ricafrente (who also became one of the original reporters of the pre-Martial Law Radyo Patrol era), Cesar Mortega, Ric Tierro and de Castro, newly recruited female hosts Mel Tiangco and Angelique Lazo, as well as Ernie Baron and Kuya Cesar.
-Knowledge Power, the first-ever full-length program of the station was launched.
-It was also the country's first-ever scholastic program on AM radio.
-Mario Garcia, who was part of the original Radyo Patrol core and recruited from DWAN 1206, was the first station manager, months after its reopening.
+DZMM officially went on air at 3pm on July 22, 1986, broadcasting from its studios in the Chronicle Building in Pasig with the new tagline "Ang Himpilan ng Malayang Mamamayan".
+Rene Jose delivered the first sign-on spiels, Magpayo was the first ever anchor with her program Dear Tiy, and other early broadcast icons included Jun Ricafrente, Cesar Mortega, Ernie Baron, Kuya Cesar, Ric Tierro, and de Castro, as well as newly recruited female hosts Mel Tiangco and Angelique Lazo.
+The first full-length program the station launched was Knowledge Power, the country's first-ever scholastic program on AM radio.
+Months after the station's reopening, Mario Garcia, part of the original Radyo Patrol core, became the first station manager.